Tuesday 12 April 2022

 “Remember to be a parent!“

-And simply put, that means being there.
-There to test a bit of revision if asked.
+And that means being there.
+Possibly there to test a bit of revision.
 Definitely there to turn off the x-box and even confiscate the phone on occasion.
 But mostly there with emergency chocolate and an episode of ‘Modern Family’ when it’s been a ‘complete disaster’ of an exam and a sugar boost and laughter is essential, before your child can ‘park’ the paper and focus forward to the next one.

 There to hear all about the good days (and breathe again if only for 24 hours!)
 There to forgive the moods and soak up a bit of the stress.
 There with meals, and snacks, kindness and care and reassurance that ‘attainment doesn’t define us, but attitude does‘ so trying your best is all they need to do.
 But, above all – just there!